testvidya11/farewell/README.md

 output is purely string to stdout, so you can read it in terminal or redirect it to file, but it's all up to you.

+## One Shot

+`rake`

+> This will use README.md as input, encrypt into README.md.enc, then decrypt to README.md.dec, and finally compare README.md with README.md.dec.

 ## farewell.rb

 `ruby farewell.rb </path/to/encrypted/file>`